tainn/cordhook/readme.md

 # cordhook

-a package that allows for explicit manipulation of discord webhook data
+A package that allows for explicit manipulation of Discord webhook data.

-instead of having to manually build a deserialized `json` object and at that be careful of where certain keys are, `cordhook` allows for explicit and flat declaration of the payload data by calling of methods that populate their respective fields
+Instead of having to manually build a deserialized `json` object and at that be careful of where certain keys are, `cordhook` allows for explicit and flat declaration of the payload data by calling of methods that populate their respective fields.

-## install
+## Install

-fetch the latest version of the package:
+Fetch the latest version of the package:

 ```console
 python3 -m pip install git+https://github.com/tainn/cordhook.git@0.2.9
 ```

-## usage
+## Usage

-all attributes are optional. multiple embeds can be populated in a single payload. each method returns a class instance, allowing for easy method chaining
+All attributes are optional.
+Multiple embeds can be populated in a single payload.
+Each method returns a class instance, allowing for easy method chaining.

-### example
+### Example

-a minimal example setting the `username`, `embed_color`, `embed_description` values and posting the webhook:
+A minimal example setting the `username`, `embed_color`, `embed_description` values and posting the webhook:

 ```py
 import cordhook